Kahn–Kalai conjecture

-The Kahn–Kalai conjecture, also known as the expectation threshold conjecture, is a conjecture in the field of graph theory and statistical mechanics, proposed by Jeff Kahn and Gil Kalai in 2006.
+The Kahn–Kalai conjecture, also known as the expectation threshold conjecture or more recently the Park-Pham Theorem, was a conjecture in the field of graph theory and statistical mechanics, proposed by Jeff Kahn and Gil Kalai in 2006.
+It was proven in a paper published in 2024.

 Background

 This conjecture concerns the general problem of estimating when phase transitions occur in systems.
 For example, in a random network with $N$ nodes, where each edge is included with probability $p$, it is unlikely for the graph to contain a Hamiltonian cycle if $p$ is less than a threshold value $(\log N)/N$, but highly likely if $p$ exceeds that threshold.

 Threshold values are often difficult to calculate, but a lower bound for the threshold, the "expectation threshold", is generally easier to calculate.
 The Kahn–Kalai conjecture is that the two values are generally close together in a precisely defined way, namely that there is a universal constant $K$ for which the ratio between the two is less than $K \log{l(\mathcal{F})}$ where $l(\mathcal{F})$ is the size of a largest minimal element of an increasing family $\mathcal{F}$ of subsets of a power set.